Inbound exchange students FAQs

 How do I apply?

-If your school or department has an exchange link with us, your home Academic Coordinator will be able to advise you what to do next.
+If your department has an exchange link with us, your home Academic Coordinator will be able to advise you what to do next.
 If your home institution approves your application to apply for exchange to Portsmouth, they'll inform us that you've been nominated to participate, at which point, we'll email you the exact details on how to apply online.

-Please note, you won't choose your modules to study at this stage of your application – but you will have plenty of time to decide what modules you want to study when you get to Portsmouth.
+Please note, you won't choose your modules to study at this stage of your application – but you will have plenty of time to decide what modules you want to study before you get to Portsmouth.
 We recommended that you complete your choice of modules as soon as possible though, before they fill up.

 Once you've submitted your application, we'll review it, and we'll email you an official acceptance if your application is accepted.